 Child Care or Dependent Care

-For households with children and other dependent family members, the loss of a parent could bring about costs in addition to lost income.
+For households with children and other dependent family members, the loss of a parent could usher in additional costs as well as lost income.
 Here are some related scenarios that could be covered by a life insurance plan.

 Likewise, long-term care and nursing home facilities are not traditionally covered by health insurance, while Medicaid may only apply based on income eligibility.